term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### OPERATING SYSTEM:

 You will need a clean install of *Raspberry Pi OS - Lite* without desktop environment.
 Instructions how to install it on a micro SD-Card can be found [on this site](https://www.raspberrypi.org/software/).
-To complete this guide with a Raspberry Pi 4, we recommend you download the latest 64bit system [here](https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2021-11-08/2021-10-30-raspios-bullseye-arm64-lite.zip).
+To complete this guide with a Raspberry Pi 4, we recommend you download the latest 64bit system [here](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit).

+# 02 - Initial Setup

 #### CONNECT TO THE INTERNET AND UPDATE:

-Before you start following this guide, you should log into your Raspberry Pi, connect to the internet and update your installation.
 After flushing the operating system onto your SD-Card, open the Terminal.app on your Mac and execute the following command to enable ssh access:
 `touch /Volumes/boot/ssh`